Updated on 2024-10-17 GMT+08:00

 Supported

-Appending objects
+Appending data to objects

 You can call the AppendObject API to write additional data to an appendable object in a specified bucket.
 Objects created by calling the AppendObject API are appendable, while those created by calling the PutObject API are normal ones.